 Safe: Cardamon, German and Roman Chamomile, Frankincense (species carterii), Geranium, Ginger, Neroli, Patchouli, Petitgrain, Rosewood, Rose, Sandalwood, and other nontoxic essential oils (includes Lavender (species angustifolia), all Citruses, etc).

-Avoid: Clary Sage, Lemon Basil, Frankincense papyrifera (species carterii is okay), Lemon Balm, Lemon Leaf, Lemongrass (may irritate skin: use below 1%), May Chang, Melissa, Myrtle, Nasturtium, Lemon Tea Tree, Lemon Thyme, Lemon Verbena
+Avoid: Basil (ct. estragole), Clary Sage, Lemon Basil, Frankincense papyrifera (species carterii is okay), Lemon Balm, Lemon Leaf, Lemongrass (may irritate skin: use below 1%), May Chang, Melissa, Myrtle, Nasturtium, Lemon Tea Tree, Lemon Thyme, Lemon Verbena

 MMT + Pregnancy

 If you’re super sensitive to scent (that pregnant nose!)- we have a few essential oil free items like our Skin Cream, Coconut Cacao Lip Balm and Coconut Cacao Bar Soap.
 For use on nipples, we recommend the Skin Cream (if there are no nut allergies) since this will possibly be ingested by your babe.
-The only products that we don’t indicate while pregnant are the Black Walnut Sage Soap (clary sage!) and please do a patch test with our Lavender Lemongrass Body Oil before using to make sure you don’t experience irritation.
+The only products that we don’t indicate while pregnant are the Black Walnut Sage Soap and Tangerine Basil Soap and please do a patch test with our Lavender Lemongrass Body Oil before using to make sure you don’t experience irritation.
 Our Cleanser and Salt Scrub contain Basil (ct. linalool) with is generally regarded as safe.

 Children 6 years or under